reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 With this change, `getVisibleTodos()` will be called only if `todos` or `showActive` change.
 Typing into the input only changes the `text` state variable, so it does not trigger a call to `getVisibleTodos()`.

 There is also another solution which does not need `useMemo`.
-Since the `text` state variable can't possibly affect the list of todos, you can extract the `NewTodo` form into a separate component, and move the `text` state variable inside of it:
+Since the `text` state variable can't possibly affect the list of todos, you can extract the `NewTodo` form into a separate Component, and move the `text` state variable inside of it:

 <Sandpack>